 How To Repot Seedlings Step-By-Step

-Once you determine which of your seedlings need to be repotted, it’s time to get them ready for their big move.
-To make it easier on them (and on you), water your seedlings several hours before you pot them up.
+To make the transition easier on them (and on you), water your seedlings several hours or the night before you plan to pot them up.

-A moist rootball will hold together better than a dry one, making it easier.
-Ensuring your seedlings are well hydrated will also minimizing the risk of transplant shock.
+A moist rootball will hold together better than a dry one, and ensuring they are well-hydrated will minimize the risk of transplant shock.

 - Seedlings